Beyond Facebook: Free or Low-cost Marketing for Library Programs

 Harness the power of a captive audience with messaging at your check-out stations.
 Some ideas:

-Signage taped in unusual spots (patrons often are blind to signholders, posters, or flyers in "normal" places) like on the hard surface where they'll place materials or on the receipt printer.
+Signage taped in unusual spots (patrons often become "blind" to signholders, posters, or flyers in "normal" places) like on the hard surface where they'll place materials or on the receipt printer.
 Fair warning though- your "unusual spot" might become very usual if you employ it often.

 Customizing your receipt printer message

-Bookmarks stuck in by staff (bookmarks- yes, they are old school, but they are both a. useful and b. tactile in a way that other marketing materials often are not).
+Bookmarks stuck in by staff (bookmarks- yes, they are still relevant as well as both a. useful and b. tactile in a way that other marketing materials often are not).

 Notes or bookmarks on holds can also be effective, particularly when check-out is self-service